skagra/space-invaders/game/docs/running.md

 * `<roms>` - Must be set to the directory under which MAME can find `spectrum/spectrum.rom`.
 This parameter may be omitted if running from MAME's installation directory.

+## JSSpeccy 3

+JSSpeccy is an online ZX Spectrum emulator found [here](https://www.jsspeccy.zxdemo.org/).

+Click on the *folder* icon (bottom left), select your `space-invaders-release.sna` and you are good to go.